MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ### Fundamental flow

-The following diagram illustrates the PromptDialog page type and its different modes within the fundamental copilot flow.
+The following diagram illustrates PromptDialog page type and its different modes within the fundamental copilot flow.
 Your flow might vary depending on your design choices, like whether to use a prompt mode and which mode displays when the PromptDialog page opens.

 [![Shows a flow of a copilot with the prompt dialog page type](media/prompt-dialog-flow-v3.svg)](media/prompt-dialog-flow-v3.svg#lightbox)